 What’s it like working as a Deck Cadet?

 As part of the team servicing the day-to-day operations of the ship, Deck Cadets assist and understudy the ship’s Deck Officers in their duties.
-Deck Cadets enter into a training programme that lasts between 18 months and three years, a large part of which will be spent onboard receiving structured training and building up experience.
+Deck Cadets enter into a training program that lasts between 18 months and three years, a large part of which will be spent on-board receiving structured training and building up experience.

 Becoming a Deck Cadet is the first move towards a rewarding career in the all-important deck department of a merchant ship.

 Working through an internship-like program aboard ships, a Deck Cadet will be trained in the safe navigation of the ship at sea, the safe and efficient loading and discharge of the ship’s cargo in port, handling the ship’s legal and commercial business, and overseeing crew activities such as maintenance work, cargo operations, mooring and anchoring.
 However, as a trainee, the Deck Cadet has no official responsibility and all work is supervised by the Duty Officer, who is responsible for the watch.

 Shipping companies are always looking for bright and ambitious candidates looking to start a Cadetship and the number of ship owning and ship management companies promoting and organizing cadet training has risen lately.
 However with no central agency for Cadets, those interested need to approach individual companies to find out about openings in Deck Cadet schemes.